-(4) "IFSP early intervention services" means the early intervention services described in an IFSP as defined in subsection (7) of section 17a-248-1 of the Regulations of Connecticut State Agencies excluding any services which are to be carried out at public expense.
+(5) "IFSP early intervention services" means the early intervention services described in an IFSP excluding any services which are to be carried out at public expense.
 Services, which are to be carried out at public expense, are described in 34 CFR 303.521 and include, but are not limited to, evaluation, assessment, IFSP development and review, and service coordination.

-(5) "Insurance" means third party coverage for the costs of health care services.
+(6) "Insurance" means third party coverage for the costs of health care services.